• Disease Overview

 Treatment

-There is currently no specific treatment for PAF and treatment for focuses on decreasing the effects of the symptoms.
+There is currently no specific treatment for PAF and treatment focuses on decreasing the effects of the symptoms.

-Non-medical measures for sudden changes in blood pressure include tight compression stockings, standing up slowly, increase in salt and water intake, and abdominal binders.
+Non-medical measures for sudden changes in blood pressure include tight compression stockings, standing up slowly, increase in salt and water intake and abdominal binders.
 These measures are taken to stabilize the sudden changes in blood pressure.
 Consuming more salt and water may increase the volume of blood and thus help increase blood pressure.
 Standing up slowly may prevent blood pressure from decreasing too much or too fast.
 Wearing compression stockings or abdominal binders helps maintain blood pressure by promoting blood flow from the legs to the heart and prevents too much blood from staying in the low parts of the body.
 Raising the head of the bed by about 4 inches can help prevent blood pressure from increasing too much when lying down.

 Symptoms of constipation can be managed with high-fiber diet and stool softeners.
 Problems with urination can be resolved by insertion of a thin rubber tube (catheter) into the bladder.